 We also like their pricing, which works very well in the present scenario.
-You pay a base fee (and believe us, the deluxe lodging, meals and amenities are worth that base price and more!) and then, if you wound or kill, you pay the trophy fee of $1,500.
-So you go, enjoy the entire experience, hopefully kill a great buck, but if not you still had a deluxe vacation, and you put your $1,500 trophy fee back in your wallet!
+You pay a base fee (and believe us, the deluxe lodging, meals and amenities are worth that base price and more!) and then, if you wound or kill, you pay the trophy fee of $1,725.
+The outfitter does this to discourage taking smaller bucks just for the sake of harvesting one because you’ve paid for it.
+So you go, enjoy the entire experience, hopefully kill a great buck, but if not you still had a deluxe vacation, and you put your $1,725 trophy fee back in your wallet!
 Either way, we predict you will call us and will want to return again and again.

 A couple other goodies to be aware of: